dclipca/musicalike/README.md

 # MusicAlike

 Using [Last.FM API](https://www.last.fm/api/) and [Youtube Data API](https://developers.google.com/youtube/v3/)
-to generate lists of similar artists
+to generate lists of similar artists.

 Clone the repository, then install the
 dependencies: